 What are the components of a mortise lock?

 Mortise locks are available in several configurations, each with its components.
-The most common is composed of:
+The most common is composed of the following:

 - A mortise cylinder.
 This part of the lock installed within the door jamb contains all moving parts except the deadbolt.

 - A mortise body.
-This houses everything else, including all electronic devices like RFID main board connectivity so you can unlock your doors remotely via RFID key cards.
+This houses everything else, including all electronic devices like RFID main board connectivity so that you can unlock your doors remotely via RFID key cards.

 - Mortise lock faceplate: The faceplate is part of the lock you see when you look at it.
 It comprises several components to open and close the door, including a cylinder and cam.

 - Mortise lock strike plate: This is a metal plate on your doorframe.
 The strike plate helps keep your door from falling off its hinges when there isn’t enough force to hold it up against wind pressure or earthquakes (or if someone tries to break in).

 - Mortise lock deadbolt: A mortise deadbolt is like a regular deadbolt but has more moving parts than cylindrical ones.
 A mortise deadbolt includes two locking pieces that slide into place when you turn them clockwise; they can then be pushed back out by turning them counterclockwise until they click into place again (which ensures nobody else can get inside).

 - Mortise latch bolt: This part slides along tracks inside your door frame until it hits something called a “latching mechanism.”—This mechanism stops movement from happening after reaching its maximum position.

 - The mortise lock handle is a device fitted into the door frame.
 It’s a lever and a locking bolt connected utilizing a spring.
 Turning the lever causes the locking bolt to retract into the body of the door frame until it reaches its fully retracted position.